LozenChen/TAS-Helper/README.md

 - VivHelper spinner isn't fully supported if its hitbox is not prestored -> maybe will add support for them.

 - Laggy when there are too many spinners (e.g. Strawberry Jam GrandMaster HeartSide) -> Partially solved in v1.4.7

+- Hotkeys can't work after several savestates -> Where does this bug come from???